 FINANCIAL REPORT

 Ms. Beard distributed the compilation report for the eight months ending August 31, 2015.
 Ms. Beard noted the District has collected the majority of the property taxes and the expenditures are within the 2015 budget.
-She noted with the increase in the mill levy, the District will now be able to accumulated reserves at an approximate rate of $12,000 per year.
+She noted with the increase in the mill levy, the District will now be able to accumulate reserves at an approximate rate of $12,000 per year, assuming no decrease in the assessed valuation of property within the District.
 Director Conway made a motion to accept the compilation reports.
 The motion was seconded by Director Roberts and upon vote, unanimously passed.

 CASH DISBURSEMENTS